DSPN/DataStaxDay/labs/Lab 7 - Graph.md

 ##### Now, we are ready to run some queries.

 Let's run a very broad query to return all vertices.
 Remember that Studio truncates results to 1000 by default.
+This query will take around 6 or 7 minutes long as it has to traverse the entire graph.
 ```
 g.V()
 ```

 ![](./img/lab7_gV.png)

 Now, let's run a more refined query to retrieve reviews of all product items.
+This query will take around 6 or 7 minutes long as it has to traverse the entire graph.

 ```
 g.V().outE('reviewed')